wenhuizhang/identity/README.md

 ### Step 4: Generate metadata for an MCP Server

-Create a second application for the MCP Server metadata using the Okta CLI, similar to the previous step:
+Create a second application for the MCP Server metadata using Okta, similar to the previous step:

 1. Run the following command from the root repository to create a new Okta application: